unrealapex/dotfiles/README.md

 for documentation's sake, this section of the readme has useful information below about my dotfiles.

-my builds of dwm, st, dmenu, and slock are stored in separate git repositories. my makefile has a target to build them.
+my builds of dwl, mew, and wlock are stored in separate git repositories. my makefile has a target to build them.

 **extras**